 When using your AirPods, the way Siri works depends on the settings of whichever device you’re connected to.
-If “Hey Siri” is turned off on your iPhone, you can’t use it from your AirPods 2 while connected to that device.
+If “Hey Siri” is turned off on your iPhone, you can’t use it from your AirPods Pro or 2 while connected to that device.

 Follow the instructions below to turn on Siri and the “Hey Siri” feature for your Apple devices.